 concern for others are at the forefront of the season, and whereas a man who fails to do well with any of these barely provokes comment, a woman is seen as having fallen from grace much more ingloriously if she comes up short with any of them.
 The busy executive in the story thus has to be a woman for the transgression to be perceived as utterly embarrassing because a man who failed to enclose the checks wouldn't make for nearly as horrifying a tale.
 Moreover, the story contains an element of punishment for women leaving traditional duties behind in favor of competing in the business world.
 Working outside the home may cause them to have less time for family and friends, thus legends like this serve to warn women against taking up such lives by pointing out what could be lost or compromised.

-Another tale that turned up in our inbox a few years later works the same side of the street by using a different mailing mix-up
+Another tale that turned up in our inbox in 2003 works the same side of the street by using a different mailing mix-up

 to play upon the underlying theme about women's suitability for the workforce: